HDFGroup/hsds/docs/docker_install_aws.md

 2. Install Docker and docker-compose if necessary.
 See [Docker Setup](setup_docker.md)
 3. Create a bucket for HSDS, using aws cli tools or aws management console
 4. Get project source code: `$ git clone https://github.com/HDFGroup/hsds`
-5. Go to the hsds directory and run: `$ python setup.py install`
+5. Build the docker image: `$ ./build.sh --nolint`
-6. For a custom build (hsds source code has been changed), build docker image:  `$ docker build -t hdfgroup/hsds .`
+6. Confirm the docker image was created: `$ docker images hdfgroup/hsds`
 7. Go to admin/config directory: `$ cd hsds/admin/config`
 8. Copy the file "passwd.default" to "passwd.txt".
 Add any usernames/passwords you wish.
 Modify existing passwords (for admin, test_user1, test_user2) for security.
 9. If group-level permissions are desired (See [Authorization](authorization.md)), copy the file "groups.default" to "groups.txt".
 Modify existing groups as needed